-The No Color Rule
+The No Color Rule: White Flowers

 Along with other colors, white flowers also attract plenty of beneficial insects.
 Ladybugs, lacewings, and hoverflies hunt pests like aphids and are just a few of the helpful insects you can expect to find in your garden.
 Having abundance of these insects in the garden translates to a garden mostly free of pests, so you don’t need pesticides.